WojtekKamilowski/CI_PP5_HSBS/README.md

 - Dropright main-nav submenu for sorting by lowest & highest price based on <a href="https://getbootstrap.com/docs/4.6/components/dropdowns/">Bootstrap</a>

+- Shadowed shopping cart with items in it from <a href="https://codersblock.com/blog/creating-glow-effects-with-css/">Codersblock</a>

 ### Media

 - Favicon from <a href="https://favicon.io/favicon-generator/">Favicon</a>.